datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions.md

 > You have 250,000 devices which produce a JSON device status event every 10 seconds.
 You want to capture this event data for outlier time series analysis.
 What should you do?

-1. O Ship the data into BigQuery.
+1. Ship the data into BigQuery.
 Develop a custom application that uses the BigQuery API to query the dataset and displays device outlier data based on your business requirements.
-2. O Ship the data into BigQuery.
+2. Ship the data into BigQuery.
 Use the BigQuery console to query the dataset and display device outlier data based on your business requirements.
 3. X Ship the data into Cloud Bigtable.
 Use the Cloud Bigtable cbt tool to display device outlier data based on your business requirements.
-4. O Ship the data into Cloud Bigtable.
+4. Ship the data into Cloud Bigtable.
 Install and use the HBase shell for Cloud Bigtable to query the table for device outlier data based on your business requirements.

 C is correct because the data type, volume, and query pattern best fits BigTable capabilities and also Google best practices as linked below.
 A, B are not correct because you do not need to use BigQuery for the query pattern in this scenario.